Man shot, killed in South City

-ST. LOUIS (KMOV.com) -- A man was shot to death Wednesday evening in south St. Louis City.
+ST. LOUIS (KMOV.com) -- A man was shot and killed Wednesday afternoon in south St. Louis City.

-The St. Louis Metropolitan Police Department said the man was found in the 5500 block of Grace Ave in the Holly Hills neighborhood after 7:30 p.m.
+The St. Louis Metropolitan Police Department said the man was found in the 4500 block of Ridgewood Ave. in the Bevo neighborhood around 5:30 p.m.

 No other information was released.